ni/measurement-plugin-packager-python/docs/HLD/ni_package_builder_hld.md

 ### Workflow

 Create a Python package `NI Measurement Plug-in Package Builder` which builds Python measurement plug-ins as NI package files and uploads them to SystemLink feeds using `nisystemlink-feeds-manager` package, thereby reducing the manual efforts of creating the files with packaging information and running the `nipkg.exe` to build the measurement.
 The built measurements are available under the specific file location shown in the CLI.
-The CLI Tool prompts the user with necessary information about the input required and the output created.
-It validates the provided measurement plug-in by checking for files `measurement.py, pyproject.toml, start.py` as these files are required for running the measurement in discovery services.
-If any one of these files gets missed it warns the user with the appropriate message and does not build the package.
-CLI will inform the user about the progress of building packages and uploading to SystemLink through status messages.
-If any unexpected event occurs, then the `log.txt` file path will be prompted on the CLI to check and debug the issue.
+The CLI Tool prompts the user with necessary information about the inputs required and the outputs created.
+It validates the provided measurement plug-in by checking for the required files `measurement.py, pyproject.toml, start.py` for running the measurement in discovery services.
+If any one of these files gets missed, then it warns the user with the appropriate message and does not build the package.
+CLI should inform the user about the progress of building packages and uploading to SystemLink through status messages.
+If any unexpected event occurs, then the `log.txt` file path should be prompted on the CLI to check and debug the issue.

+This package should support interactive and non-interactive mode for building the packages.

+#### Non-interactive mode

+The non-interactive mode involves interaction with the tool through arguments.
+It supports building both single and multiple measurement package files.
+The inputs should be enclosed within double quotes.
+It validates the user-provided input and throws necessary warnings in the CLI.

+#### Interactive mode

+Interactive mode involves interaction with the tool through prompting.
+Once the user runs the tool with this argument `-i`, it starts prompting the user for inputs.
+It initially prompts the user with the base directory of the measurement plug-in and lists down the available measurements for a better user experience.
+Users can select the measurement plug-in by its index number to build the packages.
+Once the package is built, the prompt will ask the user for the next plug-in.

-For building measurements, the following files will be ignored,
+Note: The following files present in the measurement plug-ins will be ignored while building the .nipkg files,

 - .venv
 - pycache